Julez14/julez14/README.md

 ---

 ### 🛠️ What I'm Working On (Private Repos)
-- 📘 **Ingredient Scanner Mobile App (SwiftUI)**
+- 📘 **IngredientGPT (SwiftUI, Cloudflare, OpenAI, PostHog, Superwall)**
-  An iOS app designed to help users decode skincare and haircare product ingredient lists.
-Currently, pending App Store Review under the name "IngredientGPT."
+  An iOS app designed to help users decode skincare product ingredient lists.
+Currently live on the app store.

-- 🌍 **AI Journaling Mobile App (React Native)**
+- 🌍 **Environmental Site Assessment Report Generator (React, Vite, Supabase, Node.js, Cohere, Docker)**
   A cross-platform app that has all the functionality of a typical journaling app with additional AI-driven features including weekly journal insights, prompt suggestions, and journal tags.
   *(Contractor for LaunchPath Inc.)*